vfrocha/ddtecc/README.md

 		    ```boolean[] bip = ensembleMLO.getBipartition();
             double[] conf = ensembleMLO.getConfidences();```
 	1. Combine their outputs using the choosen fusion scheme.
-1. Check the examples at the ```mulan.examples``` package on how to run your experiments using a [Evaluator](http://mulan.sourceforge.net/doc/mulan/evaluation/Evaluator.html "Evaluator").
+1. Check out the examples provided at the ```mulan.examples``` package on how to run your experiments using a [Evaluator](http://mulan.sourceforge.net/doc/mulan/evaluation/Evaluator.html "Evaluator").